IBM-Bluemix-Docs/cloud-object-storage-infrastructure/objects.md

 ## Check an object's CORS configuration

-An `OPTIONS` given a path to an object along with an origin and request type checks to see if that object is accessible from that origin using that request type.
-Unlike all other requests, an OPTIONS request does not require the `authorization` or `x-amx-date` headers.
+An `OPTIONS` request that is given a path to an object along with an origin and request type checks to see if that object is accessible from that origin by using that request type.
+Unlike all other requests, an `OPTIONS` request does not require the `authorization` or `x-amx-date` headers.

 **Syntax**